We learn through story. We are persuaded by a good story. Our minds are intrigued when people narrate experiences.

 For most small businesses, it’s unrealistic to incorporate every single one of those content marketing options into your overall strategy right away.
 Instead, here are a few techniques for choosing the right types of content for your business storytelling:

 - Be original and don’t play the look-a-like game.
 Don’t just copy what your competitors do.
-Take your UVP, audience, and content to create your own business story, and experiment with what content marketing channels are the right fit for you, regardless of what other people are doing.
+Take your UVP, audience, and content to create your own compelling story, and experiment with what content marketing channels are the right fit for you, regardless of what other people are doing.

 - Put your UVP, target audience and goals at the forefront.
 Once again, utilize all of the hard work you’ve already put into business storytelling, and find creative ways to put your UVP, target audience and goals front and center.
 Print it out and hang them in your office.
 Incorporate them into your office decor.
 Mention them at every staff meeting.
 Use this work to inform future business decisions.